Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

 \subsection{Spin-1/2 Ferromagnetic Scar Tower}

-We now move on to the discussion of Hamiltonians for which the multiplet of spin-1/2 ferromagnetic states is the QMBS subspace, i.e., it is spanned by $\{(S^-_{\tot})^n\ket{F}\}$ where $\ket{F} = \ket{\uparrow \cdots \uparrow}$ and $S^-_{\tot}$ is the total spin lowering operator.
+We now methodically discuss Hamiltonians for which the multiplet of spin-1/2 ferromagnetic states $\{\ket{\Psi_n}\}$ of Eq.~(\ref{eq:FMtower}) is the QMBS subspace; we stated the key results for this case as immediate illustrations of various concepts in Secs.~\ref{subsec:QMBSfamilies} and \ref{sec:QMBSunified}.
 Several examples of such Hamiltonians have been constructed, e.g., see \cite{choi2018emergent, mark2020unified, mark2020eta, moudgalya2021review}, and many of them can be understood within the Shiraishi-Mori formalism, i.e., they are of the form of Eq.~(\ref{eq:SMHamil}).
-This interpretation is possible because the ferromagnetic multiplet can be expressed as the common kernel of a set of spin-1/2 operators $\{P_{j,j+1}\}$, which are related to the Heisenberg operators as $P_{j,j+1} \defn 1/4 - \vec{S}_j\cdot\vec{S}_{j+1}$.
-Equivalently, the ferromagnetic states are the unique degenerate singlets of the bond algebra $\mA_{SU(2)} = \lgen \{\vec{S}_j \cdot \vec{S}_{j+1}\} \rgen$, which we discuss in detail in \cite{moudgalya2022from}.\footnote{This implies that the ferromagnetic states are eigenstates of the $SU(2)$ Casimir operator $\vec{S}_{\tot}^2$ that is in the center of $\mA_{SU(2)}$~\cite{moudgalya2022from}, which is sometimes considered to be a distinguishing feature of the the ferromagnetic QMBS compared to some other examples, e.g., the AKLT tower of QMBS~\cite{odea2020from, tang2020multi}.} Since the bond algebra $\mA_{SU(2)}$ contains all permutation operators that rearrange the sites of the lattice, the fact that the ferromagnetic states are its singlets implies that these states lack any spatial structure, i.e., they are invariant under arbitrary permutations of sites, similar to QMBS studied in \cite{pakrouski2020many} that are expressible as singlets of Lie groups.
+This interpretation is possible because as discussed in Sec.~\ref{subsec:SMformalism}, the ferromagnetic multiplet can be expressed as the common kernel of a set of spin-1/2 projectors $\{P_{j,j+1}\}$ defined in Eq.~(\ref{eq:FMtowerproj}) or equivalently, as the unique degenerate singlets of the pre-bond algebra $\tmA = \mA_{SU(2)} = \lgen \{\vec{S}_j \cdot \vec{S}_{j+1}\} \rgen$.
 Note that while we focus on the one-dimensional case, this discussion directly generalizes to higher dimensions.